 The lists range from six to one.
-As a list 6 judge, you can judge Preliminary competitions and this increases to list 1, where the most experienced are able to judge Grand Prix tests at championships.
-To remain listed you have to attend a seminar, and to upgrade your listing you need to demonstrate further experience, which includes passing an exam paper and a practical testing day.
+As a list 6 Judge, you can judge Preliminary competitions and this increases to list 1, where the most experienced are able to judge Grand Prix tests at championships.
+To remain listed you have to attend a seminar, and to upgrade your listing you need to complete the relevant pathway through our Judge Education system.

 Contact firstname.lastname@example.org for more information or call 02476 698831.

 You must be a minimum of a Full (non-competing) member with us to register as a Trainee Judge.

 To start your judging journey, you will be required to complete the registration (£15) to be a Trainee Judge through the Horse Monkey website.
 Your registration will be valid for 12 months and you will be required to attend an induction session within the first year of your registration.
 Once you have completed the registration and it has been processed, you will be contacted directly with further information about booking an induction session and you will also receive a trainee pack with useful documents to help start you on your judging journey.
 Our Judge Educators’ are currently delivering the Trainee Judge induction sessions as a Zoom online session.

 Once you have attended an induction session with us, you will have the option of your details being visible on our ‘Find a Judge’ facility, we will provide a GDPR consent form for you to complete if you wish to be visible.

 As a Trainee Judge your options are: